-The audit fee for the period ended 31 December 2022 amounts to GBP 34,000, of which the whole amount was a payable as at the end of the period.
+The audit fee for the year ended 31 December 2023 amounts to GBP 37,400 (2022: GBP 34,000) of which the whole amount was payable as at year end.

-13. Financial risk management
+13. Financial Risk Management

-As an integral part of the Company's investment strategy it intentionally exposes itself to various financial risks in order to enhance the potential for return.
+As an integral part of the Company's investment strategy, it intentionally exposes itself to various financial risks in order to enhance the potential for return.
 Such risks throughout the term of the Company include market risk, credit risk and liquidity risk: